nottrobin/maas-docs/en/manage-account.md

 ![change user password][img__change-user-password]

-!!!
-Note:
+[note]
 An administrator can change any user's password from within the 'Users' tab of the 'Settings' page.
+[/note]

 <!-- LINKS -->